black-sliver/PopTracker/doc/PACKS.md

 `use ImageRef = string`
 * `ImageRef .Icon`: change the icon.
 Use `ImageReference:FromPackRelativePath`.
+* `string .IconMods`: icon modifier, see JSON's img_mods.
+Only available in PopTracker, 0.11.0+
 * `string .Name`: item's name
 * `object .ItemState`: (any) object to track internal state in lua
 * `closure(LuaItem) .OnLeftClickFunc`: called when left-clicking